Chaudière Falls: Zibi development project

 Zibi is a 34 acre mixed-use development started by Windmill Development Group, later joined by a larger development company, DREAM Unlimited Corporation, and then spun off from Windmill with a new company named Theia Partners, that includes residential, commercial, retail, office and hotel spaces, being built on the northern riverbank in Gatineau, and on Chaudiere and Albert Islands in Ottawa.
 The 15-year redevelopment will repurpose the existing E. B. Eddy buildings and build new developments adjacent to the Falls.
 It will be home to approximately 3,500 residents when completed.
 The redevelopment is opposed by groups and individuals hoping to restore the site to a natural state and return the unceded area to Algonquin stewardship.

 Windmill named the project "Zibi", the Algonquin Anishinabe word for river, following a public naming competition.
 Patrick Henry, who entered the winning suggestion, declined the prize and asked that the money go to a canoe trip involving Kitigan Zibi youth instead, but the youth then asked that they not accept the money.
 Speaking personally, the then-Chief of Kitigan Zibi Gilbert Whiteduck confirmed having had several respectful discussions with the company representatives but stated they did not consult with Algonquin Elders, nor follow proper protocols.
 The company claims the name was chosen to celebrate the significant waterways in the region, and bring attention to the Algonquin Nation's traditional territory in Eastern Ontario and Western Quebec.

-Since 2015, the First Nation partners of the project are the Algonquins of Pikwàkanagàn First Nation, and the Algonquins of Ontario (AOO), representing 10 communities, including Pikwakanagan.
+Since 2015, the First Nation partners of the project are Algonquins of Pikwàkanagàn First Nation, and Algonquins of Ontario (AOO), representing 10 communities, including Pikwakanagan.
 The AOO is the only named Algonquin Aboriginal Interest in the City of Ottawa's official plan (section 5.6).
 In April 2017, two more communities signed Letters of Intent with the development, Long Point First Nation and Timiskaming First Nation.
 These communities are working with the developers towards tangible benefits such as long-term employment and job training, investment opportunities, residential and commercial ownership, public art, and tangible recognition of Algonquin Anishinabe traditional territory.
 According to Windmill, they have made efforts since 2013 to change the traditional relationship between First Nation communities and private development, and have engaged sincerely and meaningfully with all Algonquin Anishinabe communities in Ontario and Quebec, and several tribal Councils.